uspgamedev/Pirate-ship-battles/README.md

 # Code name: Pirate-ship-battles
 [![Build Status](https://travis-ci.org/uspgamedev/Pirate-ship-battles.svg?branch=dev)](https://travis-ci.org/uspgamedev/Pirate-ship-battles)

 Online multiplayer game about pirates for USPGameDev

+#index
+1. Install dependencies
+2. Run server
+3. Server on the cloud
+4. Playing the game
+5. Unit testing

-## Install dependencies
+##1.
+Install dependencies
 To run PSB (Pirate Ship Battles) you will need node.js and yarn installed in your machine.
 1. To get node.js follow the instructions found [here](https://nodejs.org/en/download/package-manager/), the latest node version will be fine.
 2. For the yarn installation follow this guide right [here](https://yarnpkg.com/lang/en/docs/install/#debian-stable).
-3. Make sure your node version is equal or higher than 8.0, to do that run.
+3. Make sure your node version is equal or higher than 8.0, to do that run :
 ```
 node --version
 ```